50th Grey Cup

-The 50th Grey Cup, also nicknamed the Fog Bowl, was the 1962 Grey Cup Canadian Football League championship game played between the Winnipeg Blue Bombers and the Hamilton Tiger-Cats on December 1, 1962, at Toronto's Exhibition Stadium.
+The 50th Grey Cup, also nicknamed the Fog Bowl, was the 1962 Grey Cup Canadian Football League championship game played between the Winnipeg Blue Bombers and the Hamilton Tiger-Cats at Toronto's Exhibition Stadium.
+It started on December 1, 1962 and wasn't completed until the next day after being suspended in the 4th quarter due to fog.
 It remains the only Grey Cup game ever suspended during play, and the first to be finished on a Sunday.
 The game was won by the Blue Bombers with the score of 28–27, and is considered to be one of the greatest Grey Cup games of all time.

 Fog Bowl

 The game started on Saturday, December 1.
 However, by the second quarter, a thick fog started to roll in over the field, a combination of cold, moist, humid air from Lake Ontario.
 The fog was thick enough that fans could not see the action on the field, receivers lost sight of the ball after it left the quarterbacks' hand, and punt returners could not find punts until they hit the ground.

 The fog became worse as the afternoon wore on, and with 9 minutes and 29 seconds left in the fourth quarter, the game was suspended with Winnipeg leading 28–27.
 The game continued the following afternoon, but there was no further scoring, thus securing the Bomber win.